 Though Oahu is the most populated of the Hawaiian Islands, there are only four major hotel resort areas:

 - Waikiki Beach – dozens of hotels ranging from basic economy to mid-range to luxury accommodations.

 - On the North Shore – there’s only one hotel, Turtle Bay Resort, which is an ocean front 4-star resort built on a peninsula and flanked by two beaches.
 The North Shore is our top pick on Oahu for a relaxing vacation.

 - Ko Olina in the southwest Oahu – resort community with a mix of condos and hotels.
-The JW Marriott Ihilani is popular here and a new Disney resort, Aulani has recently opened in 2011.
+The new Disney resort, Aulani has been very popular.
 The manmade lagoons at KoOlina offer a relatively sheltered area for kids to swim and play.
 There’s also a Marriott Vacation (timeshare) resort here.
 In late 2015, Four Seasons Oahu is planned to take over the former J.W.
 Marriott Ihilani property.

 - Kahala Resort on southeast Oahu – offers oceanfront luxury in the Kahala community of Honolulu.

 Since Waikiki offers a huge selection of hotels to suit any budget, let’s look at it a bit closer.
 As you might expect, ocean front resorts tend to be more expensive while hotels a couple of blocks away from the beach are much more budget-friendly.